-Japanese national banks had a less extensive relationship with other banks than did U.S. national banks.
+• Japanese national banks had a less extensive relationship with other banks than did U.S. national banks.

-During this period, banks borrowed from, and therefore by definition, lent to other banks.
+During this period, banks borrowed from, and therefore by definition lent to, other banks.
 We identify this category because banks in both countries had transactional relationships with other banks and because U.S. national banks could hold part of their required reserves against deposits in the form of deposits at certain other national banks.
 Japanese national banks never owed very much to other banks.
-"Due to other banks" never made up more than three percent of liabilities plus net worth.
+"Due to other banks" never made up more than 3 percent of liabilities plus net worth.
 They also never lent much to other banks.
 "Due from other banks" never was larger than 5 percent of total assets.
 Both percentages were much higher for U.S. national banks.
-Due to other banks were between eight and fifteen percent of total liabilities plus net worth; due from other banks were between 8 and 20 percent of assets, with the fraction around 13 percent most of the time.
+"Due to other banks" was between 8 and 15 percent of total liabilities plus net worth; "due from other banks" was between 8 and 20 percent of assets, with the fraction around 13 percent most of the time.

-Differences in the laws may partially explain this difference, but they cannot fully account for the difference.
-U.S. national banks could include deposits at specific other national banks as part of its required reserves against public deposits is part of the reason that interbank relationships were stronger for U.S. national banks.
-But the relationships between banks in the U.S. are stronger than those between banks in Japan even when this is taken into account.
+Differences in the laws may partially explain this difference, but they cannot fully account for it.
+U.S. national banks could include deposits at specific other national banks as part of their required reserves against public deposits, which is part of the reason that interbank relationships were stronger for U.S. national banks.
+But the relationships between banks in the United States were stronger than those between banks in Japan even when this is taken into account.
 Another possible reason is that Japanese national banks were not required to accept the notes of other national banks in payment of debts, whereas U.S. national banks were.
 However, this also is only a partial explanation.
-Prior to the establishment of national banks, banks in the U.S. were not legally required to accept the notes of other banks.
-Yet, even before 1863, U.S. banks had very strong interbank relationships.
+Prior to the establishment of national banks, banks in the United States were not legally required to accept the notes of other banks.
+Yet even before 1863, U.S. banks had very strong interbank relationships.

-5. Conclusion
+V. Conclusion